 Except in the case of expedited procedures, the complainant shall file the complaint at complaints@usarchery.org to notify the Chief Executive Officer and the Chair of the Board of Justice.
-Except for reports filed pursuant the U.S. Center for SafeSport Code the complaint shall set forth in clear and concise language, preferably in numbered paragraphs: (i) the name and address of the parties, (ii) the alleged violation, grievance, denial or threat to deny, and (iii) the remedy requested.
+Except for reports filed pursuant the UUSCSS Code the complaint shall set forth in clear and concise language, preferably in numbered paragraphs: (i) the name and address of the parties, (ii) the alleged violation, grievance, denial or threat to deny, (iii) the remedy requested, and (iv) any supporting documentation.
 The complainant shall sign the complaint under oath.
-Any party filing a counterclaim or other answer to the complaint shall sign the counterclaim or answer under oath.
-SafeSport complaints should be sent to safesport@usarchery.org.